moorepants/learn-multibody-dynamics/noncontributing.rst

    contributing and noncontributing forces acting on them.
 Gravity acts in the :math:`-\hat{n}_y` direction.

-Start by creating all of the necessary variables:
+Start by creating all of the necessary variables.
+The tension forces are time varying quantities.

 .. jupyter-execute::